 What are your key challenges?

-- How Indigenous and western world views impact decision-making
+- Knowing how Indigenous and Western World views impact decision-making?

 Who should take this course?